-As far as the baby's nursery goes, it's essential to check the crib, ensuring that it meets today's safety standards.
+Check the crib, ensuring that it meets today's safety standards.

-Cords should be carefully stowed away from the crib.
+Stow cords away from the crib.

-Be sure to unplug all hot hair tools after use to prevent electrocution from water contact.
+Unplug all hot hair tools after use to prevent electrocution from water contact.
 Keep them stored somewhere safe away from curious children.

 Don't forget to childproof your outdoor living space too!